Pictured above: Soft greeneyes (Berlandiera pumila) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

 Soft greeneyes’ showy flowers are comprised of ±8 bright yellow ray florets around a center of green disk florets.
 The florets turn maroon and emit a subtle chocolate scent as they open.
 Bracts are overlapping and ciliate.
 Leaves are ovate to lanceolate with toothed margins and a velvety surface.
 They may be petiolate or sessile and are alternately arranged.
 Stems are tomentose, giving them a grayish tint.
 Seeds are born in cypselae, which are attached to the bracts.
 Once the seeds disperse, a green plate-like disk remains, giving the genus its common name, “greeneyes.”
 This is a distinguishing feature of species within the Berlandiera genus.

 The genus name Berlandiera refers to 19th century naturalist Jean-Louis Berlandier, who collected botanical specimens in Mexico and Texas.
-The genus pumila is from the Latin pumilus, meaning “dwarf” and referring to its small stature (as it compares to other plants).
+The species epithet pumila is from the Latin pumilus, meaning “dwarf” and referring to its small stature (as it compares to other plants).

 Family: Asteraceae (Aster, composite or daisy family)